MussaratBano/Business-Analyst/README.md

 ## Project Overview

-This static website serves as a professional platform for a professional Business Analyst to demonstrate analytical capabilities, share insights, and present structured business analysis work.
+This static website serves as a professional platform for a Business Analyst to demonstrate analytical capabilities, share insights, and present structured business analysis work.
 The site emphasizes practical problem-solving, data-driven decision support, and clear stakeholder communication through a clean, maintainable technical architecture.

 ## Website Sections